barchetta/helidon-examples/examples/packaging/README.md

 Both of these add complexity.

-Flattening of jars is also problematic because it can significantly alter the behavior of your program in non-obvious was.
+Flattening of jars is also problematic because it can significantly alter the behavior of your program in non-obvious ways.
 For example in an MP application if bean-discovery-mode="all" is used, all classes from all jars would be discovered as beans.